justincgeorge/sample_website/README.md

-# This is a sample website created for practicing html
+# Sample website

+this was created just to revisit and practice html5